First-time snowboarder: 'Wow, it was amazing!'

 “I was so excited to get on the hill … the ambiance gives you a lot of energy,” she said.
 “There were kids passing by me.
 It was so good to see; they’d fall and get up again.”

 Any feelings of anxiety melted away after meeting her instructor Emmett Finnigan.
-Kallaru says her instructor made her feel instantly comfortable with his structured style of teaching.
+Kallaru says her instructor made her feel instantly comfortable with his structured style of teaching, perfect for beginners.

 “He knows who he is training so he was customizing his (lessons).
 He’s really good at what he does.”

 Now that she has what she needs to get back out on the slopes again, she’s determined to try it again.
 And she thinks anyone who is hesitant to try it for themselves shouldn’t shy away from trying at least once.
 “You should not stop yourself from trying even if it’s cold.
 If you have the right instructor, they will guide you.”